Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Conclusion

-In this work, we have investigated the critical properties and phase structure of excited states in holographic superconductors with Born-Infeld nonlinear electrodynamics in the extended phase space.
-Our main results can be summarized as follows.
+In this work, we have investigated the critical properties and phase structure of excited states in holographic superconductors with Born-Infeld nonlinear electrodynamics in the Varying Central Charge framework (Central Charge Ensemble).
+Our main results are summarized as follows.

-First, we established the complete holographic model with Born-Infeld electrodynamics and derived the equations of motion for the scalar and gauge fields.
-These equations were solved numerically using the shooting method to find solutions for the ground state and excited states.
+First, we established the complete holographic model with Born-Infeld electrodynamics in the spherical Schwarzschild-AdS black hole background and derived the equations of motion for the scalar and gauge fields.
+The spherical geometry ($f(r) = 1 - 2M/r + r^2/L^2$) is essential for capturing the small-to-large black hole phase transition, which is absent in planar slicing.
+The cubic horizon equation $r_h^3 - (8\pi P/3)r_h - (2M/(8\pi P)) = 0$ with two positive real roots (small and large branches) enables the rich phase structure we investigate.

+Second, we clarified the physical interpretation of varying pressure in terms of the Varying Central Charge framework (Central Charge Ensemble) \cite{Visser:2022prd,Ahmed:2023prl}.
+The variation of $P$ (equivalently $\Lambda$ or $L$) corresponds to changing the number of colors $N$ (or Central Charge $C$) in the boundary theory, while keeping the boundary volume $\mathcal{V}$ fixed.
+As emphasized in \cite{Visser:2022prd}, the cosmological constant acts as a chemical potential for the number of colors, and the extended phase space thermodynamics is properly understood within the Central Charge Ensemble.
+This interpretation resolves the conceptual concerns about identifying thermodynamic pressure with the cosmological constant and places our analysis within a rigorous holographic framework.

-Second, we computed the critical temperature $T_c$ for the three states (ground state and two lowest excited states) with various values of the nonlinear parameter $b$ and pressure $P$.
-The results show that $T_c$ decreases as $b$ increases, indicating that nonlinear effects suppress the formation of the superconducting phase.
-Furthermore, $T_c$ increases as $P$ increases, reflecting the influence of the AdS spatial geometry on the condensation process.
+Third, we computed the critical temperature $T_c$ for GS, ES1, and ES2 with various values of the nonlinear parameter $b$ and pressure $P$.
+The results show that $T_c$ decreases as $b$ increases (nonlinearity suppresses condensation) and increases as $P$ increases (geometric effects enhance condensation).

-Third, we explored the phase structure of the states and discovered the interesting ``triplet'' phenomenon.
-Specifically, when $P > P_c$, both the ground state and first excited state are superconducting (gapped), while the second excited state is a gapless superconductor.
-However, when $P \leq P_c$, while the ground state remains a gapped superconductor, the excited states undergo condensation into gapless phases without exhibiting the hard energy gap characteristic of conventional superconductivity.
-This demonstrates that the small-to-large black hole phase transition in the bulk provides a mechanism for modifying the physical properties of holographic phase transitions on the boundary.
+Fourth, we explored the phase structure and discovered the triplet phenomenon.
+Specifically, when $P > P_c$, both GS and ES1 are gapped superconductors with hard energy gaps while ES2 is a gapless superconductor.
+When $P \leq P_c$, only GS remains gapped while ES1 and ES2 become gapless phases.
+This pressure-dependent switching demonstrates that the small-to-large black hole phase transition provides a mechanism for modifying the physical properties of holographic phase transitions on the boundary.